Doppler spectroscopy: Procedure

 A series of observations is made of the spectrum of light emitted by a star.
 Periodic variations in the star's spectrum may be detected, with the wavelength of characteristic spectral lines in the spectrum increasing and decreasing regularly over a period of time.
 Statistical filters are then applied to the data set to cancel out spectrum effects from other sources.
 Using mathematical best-fit techniques, astronomers can isolate the tell-tale periodic sine wave that indicates a planet in orbit.

 If an extrasolar planet is detected, a minimum mass for the planet can be determined from the changes in the star's radial velocity.
 To find a more precise measure of the mass requires knowledge of the inclination of the planet's orbit.
 A graph of measured radial velocity versus time will give a characteristic curve (sine curve in the case of a circular orbit), and the amplitude of the curve will allow the minimum mass of the planet to be calculated using the binary mass function.

 The Bayesian Kepler periodogram is a mathematical algorithm, used to detect single or multiple extrasolar planets from successive radial-velocity measurements of the star they are orbiting.
 It involves a Bayesian statistical analysis of the radial-velocity data, using a prior probability distribution over the space determined by one or more sets of Keplerian orbital parameters.
 This analysis may be implemented using the Markov chain Monte Carlo (MCMC) method.

 The method has been applied to the HD 208487 system, resulting in an apparent detection of a second planet with a period of approximately 1000 days.
 However, this may be an artifact of stellar activity.
 The method is also applied to the HD 11964 system, where it found an apparent planet with a period of approximately 1 year.
 However, this planet was not found in re-reduced data, suggesting that this detection was an artifact of the Earth's orbital motion around the Sun.

 Although radial-velocity of the star only gives a planet's minimum mass, if the planet's spectral lines can be distinguished from the star's spectral lines then the radial-velocity of the planet itself can be found and this gives the inclination of the planet's orbit and therefore the planet's actual mass can be determined.
-The first non-transiting planet to have its mass found this way was Tau Boötis b in 2012 when carbon monoxide was detected in the infra-red part of the spectrum.
+The first non-transiting planet to have its mass found this way was Tau Boötis b in 2012 when carbon monoxide was detected in the infrared part of the spectrum.